Prajwalpatelp/Employee_Attrition/README.md

    - Applied Label Encoding and One-Hot Encoding to convert categorical variables into numerical representations.

 4. **Model Evaluation**
    - Used ROC and AUC metrics to evaluate the model’s performance.
+   - Utilized precision, recall, accuracy, classification report, and confusion matrix for detailed evaluation.

 ## 🛑 Libraries Used